 Eyal Rubin.
-Pursuant to Mr. Rubin's employment agreement, his current monthly base salary is NIS 80,000 (approximately \$22,700) and Mr. Rubin is entitled to an annual discretionary bonus subject to the sole discretion of our

-Board of Directors, to be determined on the basis of agreed-upon annual objectives which shall include both measurable and strategic parameters.
+Pursuant to Mr. Rubin's employment agreement, his current monthly base salary is NIS 80,000 (approximately \$24,900) and Mr. Rubin is entitled to an annual discretionary bonus subject to the sole discretion of our Board of Directors, to be determined on the basis of agreed-upon annual objectives which shall include both measurable and strategic parameters.
 He is also entitled to a one-time bonus of \$400,000 upon the occurrence of certain change of control transactions.
 The monthly salary is subject to cost of living adjustments from time to time as may be required by law.
-Mr. Rubin was granted an option award upon his employment and he is entitled to additional equity awards from time to time on a discretionary basis.
+The Board of Directors also granted to Mr. Rubin options to purchase 80,000 shares of our common stock at an exercise price equal to \$2.00 per share, the closing sales price of the common stock on the NYSE American on the date of grant.
+The options vest over four years on a quarterly basis in 16 equal increments, subject to certain conditions.
+Vesting of the options will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our Plan.
 In addition, contingent upon certain conditions, Mr. Rubin is entitled to a grant of restricted stock units with an aggregate value of \$100,000, on an annual basis.
-Additional equity awards may be granted from time to time on a discretionary basis.
 Mr. Rubin's employment agreement is terminable by the Company on 180 days' written notice for any reason.
-Mr. Rubin may terminate the agreement on 90 days' written notice for any reason.
-We may terminate the Mr. Rubin's employment agreement for cause without notice.
+Mr. Rubin may terminate the agreement on 90 days' written notice for any reason during its term.
+We may terminate the Agreement for cause without notice.
 Mr. Rubin is entitled to be insured by the Company under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a company car, a company laptop and a company phone.
-Mr. Rubin is entitled to 25 working days of vacation.
+Mr. Rubin is entitled to 24 working days of vacation.